ess-dmsc/daquiri/README.md

 ## Dependencies in custom locations

-If your package manager did not provide Qt5 and you used Qt's web installer instead, you may need to set:
+If your package manager did not provide Qt5 and you used Qt's web installer, you may need to set:
 ```
 CMAKE_PREFIX_PATH=/somepath/Qt/5.5/gcc_64
 ```